 - Hand-held Light Field Camera

-More details are available in Lytro’s 2011 product announcement: Lytro, Inc. Unveils the World’s First Consumer Light Field Camera
+More details are available on our Lytro Light Field Camera product page the Lytro Timeline, and in Lytro’s 2011 product announcement: Lytro, Inc. Unveils the World’s First Consumer Light Field Camera